AfnanAsharf/Exiguobacterium-profundum-BV-BRC-Analysis/README.md

 ![Figure 6 - Pan-genome Accumulation](fig6.png)

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).

-Note: This project is a preliminary bioinformatics analysis and part of ongoing work intended for future publication.
+This work is part of ongoing research intended for future publication.